 - Children in the youth cast should always have practice clothes (tights and leotard) and ballet slippers with them at the theater.
 These should be kept in their dance bag at all times.

 - Children must remove makeup before leaving the theater, so plan to have baby wipes or facial cleansing cloths in their dance bag.
 It is not appropriate for performers to be seen leaving the theater or in the audience looking as if they just performed.

-- If your child is going to ride home with someone other than yourself, you must turn in a permission form (with this packet) the day of the performance.
+- If your child is going to ride home with someone other than yourself, you must turn in a permission form the day of the performance.

 - If you are watching the performance, you have several options to choose from: